Distributed tracing and observability.

 Name Based Virtual Hosting

-• This will follow domain of the request
+- This will follow domain of the request

-• If catalog.example.com will map to category service
+will map to category service - If

-• If example.com will map to default service
+will map to default service

 apiVersion: networking.k8s.io/v1